melci7/melci7/README.md

 <h1>Hello, I'm Muhammed</h1>
   I'm a front-end developer.
   <br></br>
-  I enjoy bringing ideas to life with code and design.
-I'm always on the lookout for new skills to pick up, especially through building projects.
-I have a keen interest in both the software development world and UX/UI design, constantly learning and applying new ideas in my work.
+  I code to solve problems and build useful things.
+Learning new skills through projects keeps me motivated.
+My focus is on software development, where I work on adapting to the evolving tech landscape.
+Continuously working to improve my craft and expand my knowledge.

 <br></br>